boorik/smartfox-haxe-fullstack/README.md

 - Then copy or clone this repo somewhere

-- Now you need to copy in server/lib some library from the SFS2X installation SmartFoxServer_2X/SFS2X/lib
+- Now you need to copy in server/lib some library from the SFS2X installation SmartFoxServer_2X/SFS2X/lib .
+They will provide you server extension API.

  	sfs2x.jar